MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-formatting-model.md

 ms.service: powerbi
 ms.subservice: powerbi-custom-visuals
 ms.topic: reference
-ms.date: 10/12/2022
+ms.date: 10/23/2022
 ---

 # FormattingModel utils

-Formatting model utils contains the classes, interfaces, and methods to build formatting settings model to help populate properties panes (format and analytics panes) of your custom Power BI visual.
+*Formatting model utils* contains the classes, interfaces, and methods needed to build a formatting settings model to populate the property panes (format and analytics panes) of your Power BI custom visual.

 ## Formatting settings service

-The *formatting settings service* receives a formatting settings model, and turns it into a formatting model that can populate the formatting pane.
-Formatting model service also supports string localizations.
+The *formatting settings service* receives a formatting settings model, and turns it into a formatting model that populates the formatting pane.
+The formatting model service also supports string localizations.

 Initializing formatting settings service: